 What is the accessibility information for NEUC?

-Our conference is nut free, and we are surrounded with wonderful vegan and vegetarian dining options a short walk or drive away at Marketstreet Lynnfield.
+Our conference is nut free, and the meal plan offers wonderful vegan and vegetarian dining options.

 We do not currently have language translation services, so please reach out directly if you need these services.